OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/concepts/how-it-works.md

 Initially, there will be support for Rust, C, and C++.
 However, the levels of support will differ at first.
 Rust has rich language support from day one, with an open-source SDK that makes writing smart contracts in Rust as easy as possible.
 C and C++ are supported off the bat, too, enabling the deployment of existing contracts in those languages on-chain with minimal modifications.

 The Stylus SDK for Rust contains the smart contract development framework and language features most developers will need to use in Stylus.
-The SDK also makes it possible to perform all of the EVM-specific functionalities that smart contract developers are used to.
+The SDK also makes it possible to perform all EVM-specific functionalities that smart contract developers use.
 Check out the [Rust SDK Guide](https://docs.arbitrum.io/stylus/rust-sdk-guide) and the [Crate Docs](https://docs.rs/stylus-sdk/latest/stylus_sdk/index.html).

 ### Activation